CodeScop/Oge-Mai-Field-Guide/waterresources.md

   - HUNTS1, HUNTS2, FOREST, DESERT
   - Ruins Battles: Lubu (450 words for 4-5)
-  - Balance Battles: Velts: Water (1600 words for 16)
+  - Balance Battles: Velts: Water (1600 words for 16), Vanspri (20 minutes for 2-8)
-  - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)
+  - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25), Insight Grows (15), Change to See (25), Growth in Friendship (50), Where Life Flows (15)

-- **Late June-July 2020 Sources Outside the Hunt:**
+- **Late Aug 2020 Sources Outside the Hunt:**

-  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - ALIEN METEOROID, FOREST, DESERT
-  - Riza Battles: Jaihri (485 words for 5), Sparfly (450 words for 4-5), Vota (800 words for 8), Trainee (1000 words for 10)
-  - WATER EXPEDITION:
-    - not available at this time
-  - Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
-  - later game
+  Late August 2020 sources are - wait for it - BLUE.

+  ...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

 - **Sell price:** 10 Coins (don't sell, much better to spend)